If you've ever felt the frustration of managing multiple online accounts, whether…

 That said, however, Square has a flexible monthly rental scheme platform on which it offers its retail hardware.
 The package suits some businesses better, like the seasonal stores.

-So, the POS pricing swings and roundabouts all come down to the goals of your business.
+So, the POS pricing swings and roundabouts all come down to your business’s goals.

 The User-Friendliness of POS Hardware